 Zero-Trust Security and Remote Access

-The concept of zero-trust is centered around the idea that an organization should not trust anything or anyone by default, both inside and outside of its infrastructure.
+The concept of zero-trust security is centered around the idea that an organization should not trust anything or anyone by default, both inside and outside of its infrastructure.
 Before granting access to the organization’s infrastructure, identity, device, apps, and other specifications must be verified.

 The zero-trust model of cybersecurity replaced the old philosophy of surrounding the infrastructure with firewalls and assuming everything behind them is safe.
 In these old models, an attacker would only need to penetrate the infrastructure and to gain access to sensitive data.